Discover how and where to learn German in Austria with this helpful guide and you’ll soon be speaking the local lingo and smoothing your transition.

 - Watch German movies and series with subtitles to expand your vocabulary

-- Listen to German music so you get used to hearing it
+- Listen to local music so you get used to hearing it

 - Look for German practice groups on Meetup